Medology/.github/.github/ISSUE_TEMPLATE/Standard-Feature-Issue-Template.md

 - [ ] Dependencies Identified

 ## Ready for Review
-- [ ] Proposed solution defined and accepted
+- [ ] Proposed solution defined and accepted by Approver
-- [ ] Code defined, implemented, and built
+- [ ] Code implemented and built
-- [ ] Unit test defined, implemented, and passed
+- [ ] Testing implemented and passed

 ## Ready for Pre-Production QA
 - [ ] Peer Reviews complete with all changes tested